-Remote cameras desiginclu Figure 6 Graph 1 Graph 2 Graph 2 Graph 3 Graph 4 Graph 3 Graph 3 Graph 4 Graph 3 Graph 4 Graph 4 ude: Rate of occurrence Cameras provide continuous sampling; however, cameras should be serviced and data collected twice per year Can use multiple statistical approaches including occurrence rate (i.e., no. of pictures per day) and occupancy (presence/absence within a defined interval) Public should be advised that the area is monitored by remote cameras, which may lead to an increase in camera damage and/or theft If occurrence rates are low, may require a high number of cameras to detect a change in use Power analyses should be conducted to determine the number of cameras to detect expected change in use See Burton et al. 8 for a review of potential study designs ---------------- --- ------------------------- --- -- --- --
+Remote cameras Human use Depends on study design but may include: • Rate of occurrence (i.e., no. of pictures per day) • Occupancy (detected/no detected in a defined interval) See Burton et al. 8 for a discussion of camera survey designs and recommendations Cameras provide continuous sampling; however, cameras should be serviced and data collected twice per year Can use multiple statistical approaches including occurrence rate (i.e., no. of pictures per day) and occupancy (presence/absence within a defined interval) Public should be advised that the area is monitored by remote cameras, which may lead to an increase in camera damage and/or theft If occurrence rates are low, may require a high number of cameras to detect a change in use Power analyses should be conducted to determine the number of cameras to detect expected change in use See Burton et al. 8 for a review of potential study designs ---------------- ----------- -- --- --- -- --